VeinDevTtv/gt3-tracker/README.md

 A React application designed to track your savings progress toward purchasing your dream Porsche GT3.

-## Recent Updates
+## 🚀 Recent Updates

-- Added user authentication system with secure local storage
+- **Authentication System**: Added a complete authentication system with login, signup, password reset, and profile management.
-- Added Community Leaderboard with privacy-focused anonymous comparison
-- Enhanced chart visualization with multiple graph types and analytics
-- Added AI Assistant powered by OpenAI's API, Ollama, or other providers
-- PDF report generation with shareable screenshots
-- Dedicated settings page with theme options
-- Social media sharing functionality
-- Weekly profit tracking with graphical visualization
+- **User Profiles**: Users can now create profiles, update their username, and add profile pictures.
+- **Theme Enhancements**: Improved theme system with better color variables and selector classes.
+- **AI Assistant**: Added support for Ollama in addition to OpenAI for the AI Assistant feature.
+- **PDF Reports**: Generate detailed PDF reports of your savings progress.
+- **Social Media Sharing**: Share your progress on social media with beautiful, customized images.
+- **Settings Enhancement**: Added a more secure data reset confirmation that requires typing "CONFIRM".

 ## Features
 - **User Authentication:** Secure signup, login, and profile management system.